TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 20/1 Samuel 20.8.md

 ---

-Therefore deal kindly with thy servant; for thou hast brought thy servant into a covenant of Jehovah with thee: but if there be in me iniquity, slay me thyself; for why shouldest thou bring me to thy father?
+Therefore deal kindly with your servant; for you have brought your servant into a covenant of Yahweh with you: but if there be in me iniquity, kill me yourself; for why should you bring me to your father?"